 Being a private tutor is cool because:

 - I will not suffer unemployment.
 Piano teachers work till they drop dead in their studios from old age.
-But then musicians seems to age very, very slowly.
-Except for those on drugs.

 - I like to troubleshoot and invent solutions.

 - Children are intriguing.
 They say the damndest things.

 - I like to meet my students’ families and pets.
 Sometimes, I feel guilty because I could recall their pets’ names better than their human family members.

 - No peak-hour jams.

 - I choose my ‘bosses’.
 Chemistry is important.
 Some find me strict, some find me lenient.
 Some find me just right.